bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 ### Clean Up Libraries

+**Theory:** This is a relatively standard bead cleanup using a double sided size selection to remove small fragments such as adapter dimers, and also large fragments that will not cluster efficiently.
+Care must be taken because in the first bead cleanup, the supernatant is kept, and in the second cleanup, the bound fraction is kept!

 **Reagents needed:** IPB = Illumina Purification Beads; RSB = Resuspension Buffer.
 Thaw at room temperature.
 Make fresh 80% Ethanol.

 Vortex IPB before each use.
 Pipette slowly.